aragon/hack/docs/guides-agent-app.md

 ℹ Successfully executed: "Execute desired action as a token holder" ⚠ After the app instance is created, you will need to assign permissions to it for it appear as an app in the DAO
 ```
-What does this mean exactly?
+What does this mean exactly
+😕?

 It's telling us that although we've successfully installed the Agent app, before we can use it as part of our DAO we need to define who can access the app's functionality.